mwgabby-li/Mab/ReadMe.md

   * Shadowing on and off.
   * `const` by default or not.
   * Type checked or loose typed.
-* Give error messages numbers and move them to a different file.
 * Constant expression support, for things like array sizes.
 * `recurse` keyword to indicate a function that calls itself.
 * Make variables being undefined before usage an error.